 Pembrokeshire South Coast: Amroth to Milford Haven

-The “tamer” end of the route but with a very varied scenery takes you up and down along spectacular precipitous cliffs, past MoD firing ranges and along the wild and remote Angle peninsular all the way past the industrial oil refineries and through the historic town of Pembroke with its beautiful castle.
+The 'tamer' end of the route, but with a very varied scenery taking you up and down along spectacular precipitous cliffs, past MoD firing ranges and along the wild and remote Angle Peninsula all the way past the industrial oil refineries and through the historic town of Pembroke with its beautiful castle.

 The south section of the Pembrokeshire Coast Path can be completed comfortably over 6 days by the average fit walker.
 This section includes the wonderful beaches of Broad Haven and Barafundle as well as many sites of historical interest, including Pembroke Castle and Manorbier Castle.